-- A. These drainage design criteria are not intended to be a complete set of design criteria and the Denton Development Code shall be consulted for additional criteria. - B. The drainage design criteria contained in this manual do not supersede the criteria contained in the Denton Development Code and the Denton Flood Prevention and Protection Ordinance and any revisions to those documents shall supersede the criteria in this manual. - C. The NCTCOG iSWM[TM] Hydraulics, Hydrology and Water Quality Technical Manuals are acceptable methodologies that can be used to meet the City's minimum design criteria.
-Other methods may be used only if approved by the City Engineer or his designee. - D. The drainage criteria contained under Section 3.0 of this manual supersedes any design criteria contained in the iSWMTM Hydraulics and Hydrology Technical Manuals. - E. Any deviation from the criteria and principles of this manual must be approved by the City Engineer or his designee.
+- A. These drainage design criteria are not intended to be a complete set of design criteria and the Denton Development Code shall be consulted for additional criteria. - B. The drainage design criteria contained in this manual do not supersede the criteria contained in the Denton Development Code and any revisions to the Denton Development Code shall supersede the criteria in this manual. - C. The NCTCOG iSWMTM Hydraulics and Hydrology Technical Manuals are acceptable methodologies that can be used to meet the City's minimum design criteria. - D. The drainage criteria contained under Section 3.0 of this manual supersedes any design criteria contained in the iSWMTM Hydraulics and Hydrology Technical Manuals. - E. Any deviation from the criteria and principles of this manual must be approved by the City Engineer.